anton-mel/WeensyOS/starter-code-rust/README.md

 # How to test

-Current implementation does not include any test cases, but we still provide a simple `cargo test` terminal setup.
+Current implementation provides our own simple `cargo test` terminal setup using standart `#[test_case]` implementation that outputs directly to the terminal via serial port.

 # Environment Configs